BLKSerene/Wordless/doc/doc.md

 O₂₁: Number of occurrences of all words except *Word w* in the observed file.<br>
 O₂₂: Number of occurrences of all words except *Word w* in the reference file.

-To conduct **Mann-Whitney U Test**, **Student's t-test (2-sample)**, and **Welch's t-test** on a specific word, each column total is first divided into **n** (5 by default) sub-sections respectively.
+To conduct **Mann-Whitney U test**, **Student's t-test (2-sample)**, and **Welch's t-test** on a specific word, each column total is first divided into **n** (5 by default) sub-sections respectively.
 To be more specific, in *Collocation Extractor* and *Colligation Extractor*, all collocates where Word 1 appears as node and the other collocates where Word 1 does not appear as node are divided into **n** parts respectively.
 And in *Keyword Extractor*, all tokens in the observed file and all tokens in the reference files are equally divided into **n** parts respectively.

 The frequencies of *Word 2* (in *Collocation Extractor* and *Colligation Extractor*) or *Word w* (in *Keyword Extractor*) in each sub-section of the 2 column totals are counted and denoted by **F₁₁**, **F₂₁**, **F₃₁**, ..., **Fₙ₁**, and **F₁₂**, **F₂₂**, **F₃₂**, ..., **Fₙ₂** respectively.
 The total frequency of *Word 2* (in *Collocation Extractor* and *Colligation Extractor*) or *Word w* (in *Keyword Extractor*) in the 2 column totals are denoted by **Fₓ₁** and **Fₓ₂** respectively.
 The mean value of the frequencies over all sub-sections in the 2 column totals are denoted by ![f_x1_bar](/doc/measures/f_x1_bar.svg) and ![f_x2_bar](/doc/measures/f_x2_bar.svg) respectively.

 Then the test statistic, Bayes factor, and effect size are calculated as follows:

 <!--
-Log-likelihood Ratio:
+Log-likelihood ratio test:
     \begin{align*}
         \text{G} &= 2 \times \sum_{i = 1}^2 \sum_{j = 1}^2 \left(O_{ij} \times \ln \frac{O_{ij}}{E_{ij}}\right) \\
         \text{BF} &= \text{G} - \ln O_{xx}
     \end{align*}

-Pearson's Chi-squared Test:
+Pearson's chi-squared test:
     \chi^2 = \sum_{i = 1}^2 \sum_{j = 1}^2 \frac{\left(O_{ij} - E{ij}\right)^2}{E_{ij}}

 Student's t-test (1-sample):